Financial Accounting Foundation

 - Monitoring matters of the Standards Boards in order to assess whether they are within their respective jurisdictional authority, functions and powers, consulting with the Standards Boards on any such matters as appropriate, and referring those matters to the Board as deemed necessary.

-- Monitoring, and providing input, in consultation with the Standards Boards’ Chairpersons, to other Trustee committees (such as the Finance and Compensation Committee) as to the adequacy of staffing of the Standards Boards necessary to fulfill their missions.
+- Monitoring, and providing input, in consultation with the Standards Boards’ Chairpersons, to other Trustee committees (such as the Audit and Finance Committee and the Compensation Committee) as to the adequacy of staffing of the Standards Boards necessary to fulfill their missions.